Hardy Amies: Second World War

-Hardy Amies Ltd: № 14 Savile Row
+Hardy Amies Ltd.

-In late 1945, Virginia, Countess of Jersey, who had been a client during his tenure at Lachasse, financed Hardy Amies' move to 14 Savile Row.
-The following January, Amies established his own couture fashion house business: Hardy Amies Ltd. Although Savile Row is the home of English bespoke tailoring, the Hardy Amies brand became known for its classic and beautifully tailored clothes for both men and women.
-Hardy's business quickly took off in the postwar years when customers, who had been deprived of couture for the preceding years, snapped up his elegant, traditional designs.
-Hardy was quoted at the time as saying, "A woman's day clothes must look equally good at Salisbury Station as the Ritz Bar".
-Amies was Vice-Chairman of the Incorporated Society of London Fashion Designers (1954–56) and chairman (1959–60).
+In late 1945, Virginia, Countess of Jersey, who had been a client during his tenure at Lachasse, financed Amies' move to Savile Row in London.
+The following January, Amies established his own couture fashion house business, named Hardy Amies Ltd. Although Savile Row is the home of English bespoke tailoring, the Hardy Amies brand became known for its classic and beautifully tailored clothes for both men and women.

+The business quickly took off in the postwar years when customers, who had been deprived of couture during the preceding years, snapped up his elegant, traditional designs.
+Amies was quoted at the time as saying, "A woman's day clothes must look equally good at Salisbury Station as the Ritz Bar".
+Amies was vice-chairman of the Incorporated Society of London Fashion Designers from 1954 to 1956 and then chairman from 1959 to 1960.

-Starting in 1946, the fashion house was located at 14 Savile Row.
-It changed ownership several times over the course of its history.
+Starting in 1946, the fashion house was located at № 14 Savile Row.
 In 1950, Amies established a ready-to-wear boutique with suits, sweaters, coats and accessories.

+The business changed ownership several times over the course of its history.
 In 2018, the company went into administration for a second time and was attempting to sell its assets in 2019.
-The Savile Row store was closed in March 2019 and the space taken over by Hackett London in June as its flagship store.
+The № 14 Savile Row store was closed in March 2019, and the space was taken over in June by Hackett London as its flagship store.

-The Label is continuing to prosper in Australia.
-The brand is run by Austico apparel and has an online presence.
-Their products are available at Hardy & Harper, David Jones and other private retailers across Australia.
+The label continues doing business in Australia, run by Austico Apparel.
+Their products are available at Hardy & Harper, David Jones, and other private retailers across Australia.